Terms and Conditions

 You may have seen news reports of the growing problem of internet or cyber fraud, by which criminals detect, monitor and intercept e-mail traffic so as then to steal funds in transit through a number of methods.
 Our usual means of communication is by e-mail and we maintain appropriate safeguards to ensure the security and confidentiality of all such communications, but given the growing risks of this form of crime please note that:

-- in the unlikely circumstances of our changing our banking arrangements you would be formally notified by us in writing at the time: please take any email advising changed banking arrangements by us or important business information to be fraudulent and please also advise us if you receive any such communication; and
+- In the unlikely circumstances of our changing our banking arrangements you would be formally notified by us by post at the time.
+Please take any email advising changed banking arrangements by us or important business information to be fraudulent and please also advise us if you receive any such communication; and

 We do not accept responsibility for any loss if you suffer loss as a result of our banks (NatWest, Lloyds and Handelsbanken) temporarily suspending payments or failure by their system to enable us to manage our accounts, the insolvency of the banks or similar problem with the banks.